-The singing birds’ family by Kay Bojesen wears a very special family-secret: The single birds are representatives of the different generations of the family of the designer Kay Bojesen – from the grandchildren to the grandparents.
+The singing birds’ family by Kay Bojesen carries a very special family secret: The single birds are representatives of the different generations of the family of the designer Kay Bojesen – from the grandchildren to the grandparents.

 - Kay: Singing bird Kay is named after the creator himself: Kay Bojesen.
 As fan of blue clothes, shirts or cravats, the feathers of the image of the designer are naturally kept in a friendly blue tone.

 - Peter: Singing bird Peter is an elegant, modern gentleman – as well as Kay Bojesen’s oldest of four grandchildren.
 As it should be for classic gentlemen, this one wears black clothes / feathers.

 - Ruth: Ruth is the feathered equivalent of Kay Bojesen’s Swedish daughter-in-law.
 According to her friendly appearance and hearty charm, Ruth appears in a happy, feminine pink.

 - Otto: Otto is named after the son of Kay and Erna Bojesen and their complete proud.
 Accordingly he appears with exceptionally special feathers to court his beloved Ruth.

 - Pop: Not a family member, but expression of Kay Bojesen’s love to Soda Pop, the singing bird “Pop”.
 In memory of the orange drink, that children like to drink by a straw-pipe, also the Pop bird is painted colourfully.